-- 3.3.
-In an abusive relationship, the parent or carer may: - persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated - 3.4.
+- 3.1.
+Staff members should refer to the detailed information about the categories of abuse and risk indicators in the Sussex Child Protection Procedures for further guidance. - 3.2.
+In an abusive relationship, the child may: - appear frightened of their parent(s) - act in a way that is inappropriate to their age and development, although full account needs to be taken of different patterns of development and different ethnic groups - however, they may also not exhibit any signs of stress or fear - 3.3.
+In an abusive relationship, the parent or carer may: - persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse

+- be socially isolated - 3.4.
 Serious case reviews, now known as safeguarding practice reviews, have found that parental substance misuse, domestic abuse and mental health problems, if they coexist in a family could mean significant risks to children.
-Problems can be compounded by poverty; frequent house moves or eviction. - 4.
-Safeguarding children Level of Need descriptors - 4.1.
-The Safeguarding Children Level of Need descriptors has been developed so that everyone working with children has a common language for understanding the needs and risks surrounding children and their families.
+Problems can be compounded by poverty; frequent house moves or eviction.

+4. Safeguarding children Continuum of Need

+- 4.1.
+The Safeguarding Children Continuum of Need has been developed so that everyone working with children has a common language for understanding the needs and risks surrounding children and their families.
 It is important that all members of staff are familiar with it. - 4.2.
-The Level of Need descriptors shows that a child's or family's additional needs can be on a range from one to four, and that needs can shift from early help to child protection and back to preventative early help.
+The Continuum of Need shows that a child's or family's additional needs can be on a range from one to four, and that needs can shift from early help to child protection and back to preventative early help.
 It covers children whose needs are increasing as well as children whose needs are decreasing after Children's Social Care involvement.
-The Level of Need descriptors will help practitioners to identify the right level of support for the child in the least intrusive way while keeping the child safe.
+The Continuum of Need will help practitioners to identify the right level of support for the child in the least intrusive way while keeping the child safe.